What the Top Dating Apps Do to Acquire Users Faster

 "There are 200 million people on Facebook who list themselves as single," says Mark Zuckerberg.
 "And if we are committed to building meaningful relationships, then this is perhaps the most meaningful of all."

-With vast personal data stores about its users, Facebook may be able to ensure a higher likelihood for dating success.
+With vast personal data stores about its users, Facebook may be able to ensure a higher likelihood of dating success.
 4,000 U.S. adults told Axios that while they don’t feel comfortable sharing their personal information with dating apps and websites, they did it anyway.
 Because 2.7 billion people already have Facebook accounts and most Facebook users have shared an array of personal information with the platform over time, users don’t need to go out of their way to disclose information.

-Facebook’s major advantage is first and foremost, their treasure troves of data.
+Facebook’s major advantage is first and foremost, its treasure troves of data.
 For instance, when matching users, Facebook Dating takes their similar interests into account by looking at things like a user’s Facebook Groups or Events.
 “We’re trying to connect people that are open to getting to know each other in the future,” says Nathan Sharp, a product manager at Facebook.
 “It’s all about opting-in and making sure that people are really intentional.”

 How to Stand Out